Apple Bans Crypto Mining from iOS Devices

 Mining Banned by Name and by Nature

 Apple’s developer guidelines explicitly ban apps that mine cryptocurrencies.
-They also prohibit developers from creating apps that excessively drain battery power, generate heat, or place any unnecessary strain on device resources — all of which might be expected of cryptocurrency mining activities.
+They also prohibit developers from creating apps that excessively drain battery power, generate heat, or place any unnecessary strain on device resources — all of which might be expected of cryptocurrency mining activities. according to facetime for pc, it would good for windows users.

 Per the company’s iOS developer guidelines: